They say a picture is worth a thousand words.

 Gaps in the air conditioner plenum-allow air recyling

-Smoke detector – expired; residential rating – LINE SAFETY ISSUE
+Smoke detector – expired; residential rating – LIFE SAFETY ISSUE

-Fire extinguisher – lacking charge – brand new RV – LINE SAFETY ISSUE
+Fire extinguisher – lacking charge – brand new RV – LIFE SAFETY ISSUE

-Water heater grommet not sealed – LINE SAFETY ISSUE
+Water heater grommet not sealed – LIFE SAFETY ISSUE

-LP leak test – starting pressure reading at 22″ WC (should be no higher than 14″ WC) – LINE SAFETY ISSUE
+LP leak test – starting pressure reading at 22″ WC (should be no higher than 14″ WC) – LIFE SAFETY ISSUE

 Torn slideout sweep – brand new RV